tulioamb/data_science/README.txt

-This will be my first Portfolio Project regarding Data Science aplying Python and some of the most known of its libraries, pandas and NumPy.
+These are my first Portfolio Projects regarding Data Science applying Python and some of the most known of its libraries: Pandas, NumPy, Matplotlib and SciPy.
 Have fun assessing it and please let me know if you guys have any suggestions.
 Best regards!